Media Honor Roll

 • Gloucester County

-• Melany Slaughter, Reporter, Gloucester/Mathews Gazette Journal
+• Melany Slaughter, Gloucester/Mathews Gazette Journal

 • Halifax County